AzureAD/microsoft-authentication-library-for-js/2-Authorization/3-call-api-node-daemon/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `API\TodoListAPI\appsettings.json` file.
+1. Open the `API\ToDoListAPI\appsettings.json` file.
-1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `ciam-msal-dotnet-api` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-dotnet-api` app copied from the Azure portal.
-1. Find the key `Enter the tenant ID` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value with the name of your Azure AD for Customers tenant.

 #### Register the client app (ciam-msal-node-daemon)